PySimpleGUI/DocsCleanup/cookbook.md

 Here'show you do it:

 1. Open a "Screenshots" Issue somehwere in GitHub.
 It sdoesn't matter which project you open it under.
 2. Copy and paste your image into the Issue's comment section.
-OR Drag and drop your image info the comment section.
-OR click the upload diaload box by clickin at the bottom on the words "Attach files by dragging & dropping, selecting or pasting them.
+OR Drag and drop your image info on the comment section.
+OR click the upload dialogue box by clicking at the bottom on the words "Attach files by dragging & dropping, selecting or pasting them.
-3. A line of code will be inserted when you add a the image to your GitHub Issue's comment.
+3. A line of code will be inserted when you add the image to your GitHub Issue's comment.
 The line of code will resemble this:
 ```
 ![image](https://user-images.githubusercontent.com/46163555/76170712-d6633c00-615a-11ea-866a-11d0b94a1b64.png)
 ```